The Directors of Scottish Rural Action are elected by the membership each year to govern the organisation.

 Amanda is passionate about rural affairs and the need for vibrant, sustainable rural communities, and is a member of the South of Scotland Economic Partnership.
 Amanda was involved in the first workshop in Edinburgh that sought ideas from others in the European Rural Movement and has attended all three Scottish Rural Parliaments since.
 She was elected to the Board in March 2015, becoming Chair of Scottish Rural Action in February 2016 and re-elected and reappointed as Chair in November 2018.

-Alison Macleod was born and brought up in Dumfries and Galloway, moved to Applecross, Wester Ross after graduating from Edinburgh University in 1983 and has lived there since.
+Alison Macleod was born and brought up in Dumfries and Galloway, moved to Applecross, Wester Ross after graduating from Edinburgh University in 1983 and has lived there until her recent move to Dumfries and Galloway.
 As well as bringing up a family of four sons, she has worked on a creel fishing boat, as a home-help, nursery auxiliary, barmaid and as an administrator on a submarine noise ranging base (she is not proud of that one but employment choices are very limited in remote rural areas).

 Cathleen is the Convenor of Colintraive and Glendaruel Community Council, Chair of the Kilmodan Acre Trust and the Company Secretary of Colintraive and Glendaruel Development Trust.

 Cathleen has lived and worked in the Western Isles, Highlands, rural Lanarkshire as well as Argyll.
 She is very aware of the problems that many rural areas face and is keen to help communities become more resilient and self-reliant.

 Cathleen enjoys the outdoor life.
 She enjoys walking and gardening and is trying to grow more, enjoying the freshness, quality and taste of growing her own fruit and vegetables.
 She was elected as a Director of SRA at the AGM on 16th November 2018.